MadElectron/steam-prices/README.md

 # steam-prices

-A simple NodeJS project showing Steam game prices:
+**Steam/Plati Prices** is a simple NodeJS project showing Steam game prices:

 - on Steam KZ, calculated in RUB for Wallet replenishment via third-party services, roughly approximated
 - on Plati.market